Porsche Taycan vs Tesla Model S: rivals comparison

 The Model S has picked up glowing safety scores in Europe and America.
 In fact, in a US roof strength test, the Tesla broke the crushing machine; it’s strong enough that you could put four cars on the roof and it wouldn’t cave in.
 As well as the optional Autopilot system, which costs over £3,000 and delivers a similar level of autonomous driving to the Porsche, the Tesla features lane-departure warning and speed assistance.

 Porsche has created a fantastic car in the Taycan, and we’re not surprised to learn that it’s now the brand’s best-selling car after the Porsche Macan SUV.
 Even without a petrol engine, the Taycan feels just like any other Porsche but it will also beat most of the others in a drag race.
-With the new rear-wheel drive model now on sale, we think the Taycan is even easier to recommend.
+With the new rear-wheel drive model now on sale, and the slightly larger and more powerful Cross Turismo estate, we think the Taycan is even easier to recommend.
 It’s a better car than the Model S but not by much.

 For other eco-friendly cars that are good to drive, read our guide to the best hybrid and electric sports cars.